idatoivanen/text-classification/README.md

 - This repository was released as part of FIN-CLARIAH infrastructure project.
 Thus, this notebook can also be found [here](https://github.com/DARIAH-FI-Survey-Concept-Network).
 - There will soon be updates in this repository, like
   - better documentation,
-  - the notebooks fitted to an open data sets,
+  - the notebooks fitted to an open data set,
   - enabling the use of multiple GPUs,
   - enabling the use of different backbones,
   - better model parameter logging,